Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

-We may then perform a 2-site version of the Kramers--Wannier duality along the rungs of the ladder to dual spin-1/2 degrees of freedom $\hat{\vec{\eta}}_j$ and $\hat{\vec{q}}_j$: $\hat{X}_{1,j} \hat{X}_{2,j} \to \hat{\eta}^x_j$, $\hat{Z}_{1,j} \to \hat{\eta}^z_j$, and $\hat{Z}_{1,j} \hat{Z}_{2,j} \to \hat{q}^z_j$.
+We may then perform a 2-site version of the Kramers--Wannier duality along the rungs of the ladder to dual spin-1/2 degrees of freedom $\hat{{\eta}}_j^\mu$ and $\hat{{q}}_j^\mu$: $\hat{X}_{1,j} \hat{X}_{2,j} \to \hat{\eta}^x_j$, $\hat{Z}_{1,j} \to \hat{\eta}^z_j$, and $\hat{Z}_{1,j} \hat{Z}_{2,j} \to \hat{q}^z_j$.
 In this language, the Hamiltonian~\eqref{eqn:compass-hamiltonian} becomes

 There are three further equivalences to keep in mind.
-First, the Ising Hamiltonian~\eqref{ising1} can be transformed, via a standard (leg-direction) Kramers--Wannier duality, to one in which the transverse-field and interaction terms are interchanged.
+First, the transverse field Ising model (TFIM)~\eqref{ising1} can be transformed, via a standard (leg-direction) Kramers--Wannier duality, to one in which the transverse field and interaction terms are interchanged.
 Second, either Ising model can be mapped to free fermions via a Jordan--Wigner transformation.
 Third, one can undo the (rung-direction) Kramers--Wannier duality to arrive at a plaquette-Ising model with the Hamiltonian

-In this paper we will treat the disorder-free spin models~\eqref{eqn:compass-hamiltonian} and \eqref{plaq} as fundamental (for the purpose of identifying local physical observables).
-The full set of equivalent models is captured by the following diagram (see also Fig.~\ref{fig:system-schematic}):
+We will treat the disorder-free spin models~\eqref{eqn:compass-hamiltonian}, \eqref{plaq} as fundamental (for the purpose of identifying local physical observables).
+The full set of equivalent models is captured by Fig.~\ref{fig:system-schematic}.

-\emph{Anderson localization}.---The spectrum of Hamiltonian~\eqref{ising1} can straightforwardly be constructed for any sector of the conserved quantities $\{ q_i\}$.
-For random $\{ q_i \}$ (e.g., in high-temperature states), the dynamics is that of Majorana fermions with random binary hopping.
-The Hamiltonian~\eqref{ising1} has an eigenstate phase transition~\cite{huse_localization_2013, pekker_hilbert-glass_2014, kjall} in a given sector of $\{q_i\}$ when